 One thing we can confidently say about the traditional Mexican dish known as carne en su jugo is that it’s translation of “meat in its juices” doesn’t do it justice.
 Coming from humble origins, the hearty stew features tender beef cut into strips braised in a hearty tomatillo broth along with beans and tocino (bacon).

-Different versions of carne en su jugo add other ingredients such as potatoes, but we think it’s best served in the traditional Jalisco style sin potatoes.
-It is said that at one point, restaurants began serving this traditional Jalisco food in traditional clay pots adorned with beautiful designs and patterns because it made the dish más tapatio or even more Guadalajaran.
+Variations on carne en su jugo add other ingredients such as potatoes, but we think it’s best served in the traditional Jalisco style sin potatoes.
+It is said that at one point, restaurants began serving this traditional Jalisco food in traditional clay pots adorned with beautiful designs and patterns because it made the dish seem más tapatio or even more local.

 No meal is complete without dessert, and Guadalajara does not disappoint.
 Jericalla is a baked custard dessert flavored with cinnamon and vanilla.
 While a lot of people mistake it for flan or creme brulee, Jericallas are baked in small ramekins and don’t have the classic burnt sugar topping of creme brulee.

-Jericallas were said to have been created by a nun who accidentally left the custard in the oven for too long, creating the trademark topping of blackened custard.
-And ever since, jericallas have always been made with a slightly more curdled texture and signature burnt tops.
-Find them served at more traditional restaurants and sold at street stands across the city!
+Jericallas were said to have been created by a nun who left the custard in the oven for too long, creating the trademark topping of blackened custard.
+Ever since, jericallas have always been made with a slightly more curdled texture and signature burnt tops.
+Find them served at more traditional restaurants or at street food stands across the city!

 Pollo A La Valentina

-We’re pretty sure all versions of buffalo wings have universal appeal, but Guadalajara’s version -- known as pollo a la valentina -- takes the recipe up a notch.
-This tender, fall-off-the-bone chicken is taken up several notches thanks to a spicy and tangy tomato sauce.
-And like its American counterpart, you often find this popular Mexican food served with fried potatoes, making pollo a la valentina the perfect appetizer to whet your appetite for Guadalajara’s other delicacies.
+We’re pretty sure all versions of buffalo wings have universal appeal, but the local version -- known as pollo a la valentina -- takes the recipe up a notch thanks to a spicy and tangy tomato sauce.
+Like its American counterpart, you often find this popular Mexican food served with fried potatoes, making pollo a la valentina the perfect appetizer!

-From tortillas to tamales and the chile mayonnaise-slathered street food that is elote, there’s a place for corn in every nook and cranny of Mexican food.
-However, the food scene in Guadalajara gets really creative with a not-your-everyday alcoholic beverage known as tejuino, which is made from fermented masa or corn flour.
+From tortillas to tamales and the chile and mayonnaise coated street food that is elote, there’s a place for corn in every nook and cranny of Mexican food.
+However, the food scene in Guadalajara gets really creative with a unique alcoholic beverage known as tejuino, which is made from fermented masa or corn flour.

 Made by mixing masa with piloncillo — an unrefined sugar cane — and lime juice, tejuino is fermented for just a couple days, resulting in a lower alcohol concentration.
 Top it all off with a pinch of salt and you’ve got a tart, slightly bitter beverage, making it the perfect way to cool off during the hotter summer months.
-But if you ask us, tejuino tastes so good we don’t see why you can’t enjoy it any time of the year!
+Truth be told a tejuino tastes so good that we enjoy it any time of the year!

-Pinky promise us that if there’s only one food you try when you visit Guadalajara, that it’s tortas ahogadas.
+Pinky promise us that if there’s only one food you try when you visit Guadalajara, that it is a torta ahogadas.
 Literally translated to “drowned sandwiches,” crisp French rolls (aka bolillos) are stuffed with marinated pork fried to perfection before being doused in a healthy dose of spicy tomato and chilli pepper salsa.
 Seeing as the origins of tequila sit just an hour north of Guadalajara, it’s no surprise that the locals consider tortas ahogadas the go-to Saturday morning hangover food.